schism-dev/schism/CONTRIBUTING.md

 $ cd schism
 ```

 This will not ask for any username-password combo.
-If you would like to push, you have to provide your username and password to validate your write access to the repository.
+If you would like to push, you need to have developers credentials and have to provide your username and password to validate your write access to the repository.

 For password-less ssh-based authentication, you need to first add ssh key (e.g. .ssh/id_rsa.pub) to your github account under ‘Settings->SSH and GPG keys’.